Generic selectors

 As begotten children of God, the saints are heirs with Jesus Christ of an incredible inheritance:

-In all cultures a natural child is always an automatic heir of the parents.
+In all cultures a natural child is an automatic heir of the parents.
 For that not to happen requires legal intervention by the parents.
 The saints are called heirs of God because they are His children and the Bible clearly states that this is through the act of spiritual begettal, not adoption or other legal intercession.
-They are also joint heirs with Jesus because He is the firstborn Son, which establishes the saints as brothers and sisters[41].
+They are also joint heirs with Jesus because He is the firstborn Son, which establishes the saints as brothers and sisters[39].

 The saints are co-inheritors with Jesus Christ of all things.
 The Holy Spirit, however, neither gives an inheritance nor is anywhere included in any inheritance.
 This means that, according to Trinitarians, the Holy Spirit is excluded from all things in the Kingdom that is yet to come.
 If the Holy Spirit is a living being, then this is more than a slight—for it excludes it from having any part in the Kingdom of God.